lonnieezell/forum-example/_docs/images.md

 # Images

+## TODOS

+- [ ] Use the filesystems configuration to store images on S3 or other remote storage.

 ## Overview

 Images are available for threads and posts.
 We can attach them by drag and drop or by pasting from the clipboard.